 "After my injury, I was told I would never walk again.
 All I could to was move from my wheelchair to my bed or a chair," said Constantine, a former NASCAR crew member.
 "After surgery with Dr. Brown, I could put my foot flat on the ground to walk.
 With physical therapy, everything just gets better and better.
 I'm a firm believer in never giving up."

 Prior to surgery, Constantine underwent botox treatments and physical therapy in an attempt to restore the use of his leg.
 The results were positive but minimal.
 An additional nerve conduction study, called an electromyogram (EMG), identified the muscles causing the dysfunction.

-This video is not supported by your browser at this time."When all other options did not produce satisfying results, we opted for surgery," said Brown.
+"When all other options did not produce satisfying results, we opted for surgery," said Brown.
 "With the EMG, we identified the over-excited nerves that needed to be downgraded.
 Mr. Constantine had surgery on a Friday and within days was in physical rehabilitation.
 Two weeks later he was walking without a walker and has even completed a 1-mile race without assistance."

 The surgery, called a selective peripheral neurotomy, is a procedure performed under a microscope.
 Brown makes an incision behind the knee to reach the tibial nerve.
 He then selectively trims back the troublesome nerve branches by up to 80 percent.
 Cutting the nerve reduces the "noise" being relayed back to the spinal cord which causes the spasticity.